wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 Microsoft has a <a target="_blank" href="https://www.microsoft.com/research/group/fate/">FATE (Fairness, Accountability, Transparency, and Ethics)</a> research group:
 <img width="1126" height="610" alt="az-ai-principled-1126x610" src="https://user-images.githubusercontent.com/300046/117167864-e1c4ee00-ad84-11eb-88b1-4f685155a64f.png">

-   * Fairness: AI systems should treat all people fairly.
-   * Accountability: AI systems should have algorithmic accountability.
-   * Transparency: AI systems should be understandable.
-   * Ethics
-   <br /><br />

 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/azure-artificial-intelligence/5-ai-impact-and-ethics">
 Microsoft's ethical principles</a> guiding the development and use of artificial intelligence with people:

+   * Fairness: AI systems should treat all people fairly.
    * Reliability & Safety: AI systems should perform reliably and safely.
+   * Privacy & Security: AI systems should be secure and respect privacy.
    * Inclusiveness: AI systems should empower everyone and engage people.
-   * Privacy & Security: AI systems should be secure and respect privacy.
+   * Transparency: AI systems should be understandable.
+   * Accountability: AI systems should have algorithmic accountability.
    <br /><br />

 1. DEMO: Hands on with AI/Guidelines for Human-AI Interaction: Click each card to see examples of each guideline